raffylopez/GithubUsers-iOS/README.md

 # 🚀 tawk.to iOS Developer Test - Raf Lopez

+## Raf's notes:

+- The project uses Carthage for dependency management.
+   - UPDATED 2021-05-28: Carthage binaries now included with project for quick builds.
+   Should prevent `No Such Module` errors when `carthage update` is not executed prior)
+   - UPDATED 2021-06-09: For compatibility with Xcode 12.3+, .framework files have been converted into platform-independent .xcframework files

+- Scroll to top implemented by tapping on navbar title icon
+- Debug flags can be activated in AppConfig.plist, including visual reloading of table cell data
+- Image color inversion routine may slow down list rendering but can be disabled through `DBG_DISABLE_IMAGE_INVERT` in AppConfig.plist (may need a refresh due to image caching)
+- In line with requirements, the app uses `DispatchSemaphore`s to ensure that only one network call is performed at a time for each server source.
+This means that image loading happens sequentially and synchronously, and is by nature slower than when performed asynchronously.
+Verbosity to indicate which image is downloading at the moment can be displayed by enabling verbose network calls in AppConfig.plist (`DBG_VERBOSE_NETWORK_CALLS`).

 ## Submit your work

 1. Make sure code is running on both - simulator and real device.